Currently, in England, two women are facing life imprisonment for ending their own pregnancies.

 Under the 1861 Offences Against the Person Act, it is a crime for a woman to end her own pregnancy outside a hospital or clinic at any gestation.
 The crime carries a maximum life sentence, the harshest in the world, and was passed more than 50 years before women even had the vote.
 This type of criminal offence doesn’t exist around most of the world – even in places like Texas and Poland.

-We believe the law needs to change to bring the rest of the UK into line with recent law changes in Northern Ireland, and with many countries across the world including Ireland, the United States, Canada, France, and New Zealand.
+We believe the law needs to change to bring the rest of the UK into line with recent law changes in Northern Ireland, and with many countries across the world including Ireland, Canada, France, and New Zealand.

 We believe that the law on abortion needs to change.
 Abortion should no longer be part of the criminal law, but governed by healthcare law and regulation.
 Abortion is healthcare – and it should be treated like it.

 This is what ‘decriminalisation’ means – removing specific crimes related to consensual abortion and ensuring that women in need are cared for and supported by medical professionals, not threatened with lengthy prison time.